Self-control: Brain regions involved

 Functional imaging of the brain has shown that self-control correlates with activity in an area in the dorsolateral prefrontal cortex (dlPFC), a part of the frontal lobe.
-This area is distinct from those involved in generating intentional actions, attending to intentions, or selecting between alternatives.
-Self-control occurs through top-down inhibition of the premotor cortex, which essentially means using perception and mental effort to reign in behavior and action as opposed to allowing emotions or sensory experience (bottom-up) to control and drive behavior.
-There is some debate about the mechanism of self-control and how it emerges.
-Researchers believed the bottom-up approach, relying on sensory experience and immediate stimuli, guided self-control behavior.
+This area is distinct from those involved in generating intentional actions or selecting between alternatives.
+Self-control occurs through top-down inhibition of the premotor cortex, involving perception and mental effort to rein in behavior and action as opposed to allowing emotions or sensory experience (bottom-up) to control and drive behavior.
+Researchers propose differing models of how self-control operates and develops.
+One account emphasises a bottom-up approach, relying on sensory experience and immediate stimuli to guide self-control behavior.
 The more time a person spends thinking about a rewarding stimulus, the more likely he or she will experience a desire for it.
-Information that is most important gains control of working memory, and can then be processed through a top-down mechanism.
+Information judged as important is more likely to enter working memory, where it can be processed through top-down mechanisms.
 Evidence suggests that top-down processing plays a strong role in self-control.
 Top-down processing can regulate bottom-up attentional mechanisms.
 To demonstrate this, researchers studied working memory and distraction by presenting participants with neutral or negative pictures and then a math problem or no task.
 They found that participants reported less negative moods after solving the math problem compared to the no task group, which they attributed to an influence on working memory capacity.

-Many researchers work on identifying the brain areas involved in the exertion of self-control.
-Many different areas are known to be involved.
-In relation to self-control mechanisms, the reward centers in the brain compare external stimuli versus internal need states and a person's learning history.
-At the biological level, a loss of control is thought to be caused by a malfunctioning of a decision mechanism.

-Much of the work on how the brain makes decisions is based on evidence from perceptual learning combined with neuroimaging where it has been found that the pre-frontal cortex has a major impact on how people make choices.

-Subjects are often tested on tasks that are not typically associated with self-control, but are more general decision tasks.
-Nevertheless, the research on self-control is informed by such research.
-Sources for evidence on the neural mechanisms of self-control include fMRI studies on human subjects, neural recordings on animals, lesion studies on humans and animals, and clinical behavioral studies on humans with self-control disorders.

-There is broad agreement that the cortex is involved in self-control, specifically the pre-frontal cortex.
-A mechanistic account of self-control could have tremendous explanatory value and clinical application.
-What follows is a survey of some important literature on the brain regions involved in self-control.
+Researchers use a wide range of methods to investigate the neural basis of self-control, including fMRI studies in humans, electrophysiological recordings in animals, lesion studies, and clinical observations.
+Much of this research relies on tasks that measure general executive functions rather than self-control directly, such as response inhibition and decision-making paradigms.
+Although these tasks are not specific to self-control, they provide insight into the cognitive and neural processes that support it.